Structural design processes

 Structural design brief

 This is a collection of all requirements that may affect the structural design including information about the processes to be used.
-At this stage it should, if practical, not relate to a specific structural form so as not to limit the what might be achieved.
+At Stage 1, it should, if practical, not relate to a specific structural form so as not to limit the scope of the options to be considered.

 Establishing the design brief